About Us

 Cut Lines

 We begin each project by marking and cutting wood.
-Seemingly minor errors, even this early in the process, can lead to ill-fitting joints, out-of-square conditions or a myriad of other problems.
+While using high quality measuring and marking tools is important, seemingly minor errors in how we use them can lead to ill-fitting joints, miss alignments and out-of-square projects.

 Measuring Tools

-How we use tools to lay out cut lines can be partially responsible for errors in finished size.
-A case in point is the metal tape measure, notorious for loosening tips.
-Most tape measures come with tips that are loose - but with a reason.
+Mistakes in how we use tools to lay out cut lines can be partially responsible for errors in the dimensions of the pieces we are cutting.
+A case in point is the metal tape measure, erroneously considered notorious for loosening tips.
+Most tape measures do come with tips that are loose - but for a reason.
 The tips are designed to slide in and out to compensate for the thickness of the tip itself.
-When holding the end of the tape against an object, like when measuring the inside of a box, the tip slides in so the markings are correct.When the tip is hooked over the end of a board, the tip slides out a specific amount (equal to it's thickness) so the markings are again correct.The problem comes when the user lets the end piece impact the case when retracting the blade.
-That damages the little slots that control the amount of travel the tip is supposed to have and the tape becomes less than accurate.
+When holding the end of the tape against an object, like when measuring the inside of a box, the tip slides in so the markings are correct.When the tip is hooked over the end of a board, the tip slides out a specific amount (equal to it's thickness) so the markings are again correct.The problem comes when the user attempts to fix the loose end piece or tries to compensate for its movement.
+This one miss understanding has given more woodworkers fits than just about anything else.

 To eliminate these errors, some start their measurement at the one-inch mark, and then add an inch to the reading at the other end.
 Sound easy to get confused?
 You bet.